 This is similar to creating a new notebook, you only have to make sure that what you are uploading is a JSON file format saved with the

 Cells are the building blocks of a notebook.
-Each cell has a "cell type" (Code/Markdown/Raw NBConvert) that determines how the cluster will interpret the instructions in the cell.
+Each cell has a "cell type" (Code/Markdown/Raw NBConvert) that determines how the application compute will interpret the instructions in the cell.

 The cell type can be seen or changed either in the Cell>Cell Type drop down menu, or on the right of the toolbar of function shortcuts located just below the menu bar:

 To run the contents of a code cell, or format a markdown cell, you simply 1) click on the cell press

 Enteron your keyboard, (your keyboard may say "return" instead of "enter"), 2) click the "Run" icon in the menu bar, or 3) select the appropriate command from the Cell dropdown menu: